Tony64tony64/Tony64tony64/README.md

-## Hi I'm Anton 👋
+## Hi there 👋

-I'm Anton Micheal, a passionate and dedicated Junior Data Analyst with a strong background in Computer Science from Alexandria University.
-With a GPA of 3.67/4.0, I have honed my analytical and problem-solving skills through both academic and practical experiences.
+- 💡 **Passionate and Dedicated**: I am a passionate and dedicated Junior Data Analyst with a strong background in Computer Science from Alexandria University.
-I specialize in transforming complex data into actionable insights, utilizing tools such as SQL, Python, R, Tableau, and Power BI.
-My journey in data analysis is driven by a deep interest in uncovering patterns and trends that can drive strategic decision-making and operational efficiency.
+- 🎓 **Education**: GPA of 3.67/4.0, honing my analytical and problem-solving skills through both academic and practical experiences.
+- 🔍 **Specialization**: Transforming complex data into actionable insights.
+- 🛠 **Tools**: Utilizing SQL, Python, R, Tableau, and Power BI.
+- 📊 **Focus**: Driven by a deep interest in uncovering patterns and trends.
+- 🎯 **Goal**: Driving strategic decision-making and operational efficiency.

 ## 🌐 Socials: